This authentic German Apfelkuchen (apple cake) recipe features a moist custard cake topped with tender fresh baked apples.

 About German Kuchen (German Cake)

-That took me a little while to get used to when I first lived in Germany.
+That took me a little while to get used to the first time I lived in Germany.
 I was so used fluffy layer cakes covered in sugary buttercream that the non-frosted, much less sweet, and often denser German cake varieties seemed far less satisfying…at first!

-I still enjoy a fluffy layer cake with buttercream (like this apple spice cake with mascarpone Swiss meringue icing that I made for my birthday last fall) but for afternoon Kaffee und Kuchen?
+I still enjoy a fluffy layer cake with buttercream (like this apple spice cake with mascarpone Swiss meringue icing that I made for my birthday) but for afternoon Kaffee und Kuchen?
 German cake for sure!

 There are so many different kinds of traditional German cakes…sometimes I think about making them all but that would take years.
 Hmmm…what do you think, should I do it?
 Ha!